kbbodner/cefi_shortcourse_students_2023/CaseStudy_Covid19/team4/README.md

 In conclusion, wearing masks and accurate case forecasting is important in managing COVID-19 in British Columbia.
 These strategies highlight the importance of community engagement and data-driven decision-making in curbing the virus's spread and protecting public health.
 As the province continues to navigate the pandemic, maintaining vigilance and adherence to these practices will play a key role in the ongoing efforts to contain COVID-19.

+How to use the code:
+We compared the orignal stan model offered by the nstructors (introduction_stan_seir_case_new_model_res.Qmd) with a new stan model that incorporated a starting point for masking and behavioural change due to the pandemic (introduction_stan_seir_case_new_model_res.Qmd).
+Results from both models were compared.